JazTruong/NomNom/NomNom/README.md

 ## ✅ Future features
 - Add sending email feature
+- Instruction videos (if can get the source)
 - Convertor for measurement units (US Customary and Metric)
 - Improve UX design (make the instruction easier to read)
 - User function (for add to favourites or send newsletter)